maximbilan/Quizlet-iOS/README.md

 <b>How to use this framework:</b>

-First of all, you sholud copy Quizlet folder to your project.
+First of all, you should copy Quizlet folder to your project.<br>
+List of needed files:

 <pre>
 Quizlet.h